Satwant-Singh-ADS/Satwant201.github.io/_posts/2020-05-20-PySpark-hacks.md

 3. Using SQL in PySpark
 4. Using Pandas and SPark operations on same dataframe
 5. Data Compression techniques
-6. Code optimization techniques
+6. Code optimization techniques - Repartitioning & Caching
- a.
-Repartitioning

- b.
-Data Caching

- c.
-Picking the best spark configuration

 7. Complex programs such as PCA and predictive modeling using Spark
+8. Picking best spark cluster configuration

 ## Apache Spark
 Apache Spark™ is a unified analytics engine for large-scale data processing.
 Apache Spark is an open-source distributed general-purpose cluster-computing framework.
 Spark provides an interface for programming entire clusters with implicit data parallelism and fault tolerance.
 It provides high-level APIs in Java, Scala, Python and R